SuperK-Soft/SKAnalysis/UserTools/TreeReader/README.md

-skipPedestals 1                                # whether to skip pedestal and status entries (1) readSheAftTogether 1                           # whether to read AFT data for associated SHE events together (0) onlySheAftPairs 1                              # whether to only return SHE+AFT pairs (0)
+skipPedestals 1                                # whether to skip pedestal and status entries (1) readSheAftTogether 1                           # whether to read AFT data for associated SHE events together (0) onlySheAftPairs 1                              # whether to only return SHE+AFT pairs (0) skippedTriggers 1,2,3                          # skip entries in which any of the trigger bits in this list are set (none) allowedTriggers 18,19                          # return only entries with one of the trigger bits in this list set (none)
 ```

 When processing SK ROOT files the following additional options are also available: